raspberrypilearning/time-to-make/en/step_9.md

 --- /task ---

 --- task ---
-On your selection wheel, there are three more text options to choose from.
-To get to these, the wheel has to turn to either 90 degrees, 180 degrees, or 270 degrees.
+On your selection wheel, there are four text options to choose from.
+To get to these, the wheel has to turn to either 90 degrees, 180 degrees, 270 degrees, or 360 degrees.

 Add an `angle` variable.
 Use `choice` to randomly choose between the three angles.